futurejones/balena-etcher-arm/etcher-build/BUILD.md

-After trying many different build combinations, including writing my own packaging script, I have found the following to be the most reliable and contestant method of building Etcher.
+After trying many different build combinations, including writing my own packaging script, I have found the following to be the most reliable and consistent method of building Etcher.
 This method has been tested on a fresh install of Raspbian Buster on a Raspberry Pi 4.

 **Build Instructions**
 1. Install build dependencies.